arplaboratory/multi_robot_tracking/README.md

 $ roslaunch demo.launch
 -- open a new tab and navigate to rosbag directory
 $ rosbag play darknet_detection_3drones_VICON_TobiiGlasses.bag
+-- if using a rosbag from flightmare simulator
+$ rosbag play drone_2d_3drones_imu.bag --clock
 ```

 B. Testing with simulation. </br>